Stovebolt 6 History and Specs

 Article by Mark Trotta

-Durable, affordable, and powerful for their day, early Chevy six-cylinder engines are often referred to as the "Stovebolt" or "Stovebolt-Six" because of the 1/4"x20 slotted-head stove-bolts holding down the valve cover, lifter cover and timing cover.
+Durable, affordable, and powerful for their day, early Chevy 'straight-six' engines are often referred to as the 'Stovebolt' or 'Stovebolt-Six' because of the 1/4x20 slotted-head bolts holding down the valve cover, lifter cover and timing cover.

 Chevy Stovebolt history

-Although only engines from 1929 through 1962 had the slotted-head bolts, the nickname eventually included all inline six-cylinder Chevrolet cars and trucks.
+Although only engines from 1929 through 1962 actually had the slotted-head bolts, the nickname stuck and eventually included all inline six-cylinder Chevrolet cars and trucks.

 Chevy Stovebolt History

-The 194 Stovebolt engine featured a forged-steel crankshaft and connecting rods, with three main bearings and cast-iron pistons.
+Early Stovebolt engines featured forged-steel crankshaft and connecting rods, with three main bearings and cast-iron pistons.
 These engines were not named Stovebolt by Chevrolet, they gained that nickname later on.

 With improvements in both durability and performance, an updated 216ci engine was introduced in 1937.
-This second-generation I-6 had a 46-pound crankshaft that was statically and dynamically balanced.
+This 'second-generation' inline-6 had a 46-pound crankshaft that was statically and dynamically balanced.

 1948 Chevy Stovebolt 6